Prints and lasercuts created from my phone's location history.

 For the first half of my senior exercise in Studio Art, I began thinking about data, specifically personal data.

-Google has a tool called Takeout, which lets you download copies of your account’s data.
+Google has a tool called Takeout, which lets you download copies of all your account’s data.
 It’s stunning how many different things they collect.
 One of the datasets that surprised me most: my location history.
 My phone takes a GPS reading about once per minute, and sends it off to Google’s servers.

 Despite the Orwellian baggage that comes with this stuff, looking at the maps was an emotionally nostalgic experience for me, like looking at a map of memories.